reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Note: We are calling your output file \<species\>.total.fasta.stats

-Once the command finishes to run, have a look at the output:
+Once the command finishes to run (it could take a few minutes), have a look at the output:

 ```console
 less <species>.total.fasta.stats